eBay/metrics-for-develocity-plugin/README.md

 The plugin is designed to work with Gradle 8.8 or later.

+The older Gradle Enterprise plugin (`com.gradle.enterprise`) is no longer supported.
+Please upgrade to the replacement Develocity plugin (`com.gradle.develocity`).

 ## Usage

 To enable the plugin, add the following to your project's `settings.gradle.kts` file: